wiremock/api-template-library/interzoid.com-getcitystandard/index.md

 ---
 slug: "interzoid-com-getcitystandard"
-name: "Interzoid City Data Standardization API"
+title: "Interzoid City Data Standardization API"
 provider: "interzoid.com"
 description: "This API provides a standard for US and international cities for the\
   \ purposes of standardizing city name data, improving query results, analytics,\